Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.01.14 (BR)
+- Fixed some Galaxy text getting out of the field.
+- Removed some excess click sound on "Replay last turn".

 2025.01.10 (BR)
 - New governor "advanced options":
   - to disable the "Pop/Factory ROI limit" after the empire has grown pas a limit.
 (Sending transport is then more efficient.)